Alan-Miller/headers/README.md

 });
 ```

-Then in the server, we add a configuration object to the CORS instance, specifying the front end origin and setting the `credentials` property to `true`.
+On the server, we add a configuration object to the CORS instance, specifying the front end origin and setting the `credentials` property to `true`.

 ```js
 // server file CORS middleware